Vodafone revenue dragged lower by Spain and South Africa

 Chief Executive Vittorio Colao said the group was doing better in some European markets, such as Germany and Britain.

-Shares in Vodafone, which have fallen 9 percent in the last three months, underperforming the European telecoms index by 11 percent, were trading up 1.5 percent at 201 pence 1045 GMT.
+Shares in Vodafone, which have fallen 9 percent in the last three months, underperforming the European telecoms index by 11 percent, were trading up 1.5 percent at 201 pence 1045 GMT(11.45 a.m.
+BST).

 Analysts at Jefferies, who have a "hold" rating on Vodafone, said that given the stock's de-rating and dividend support, the market would focus on the positives on Friday.